 The policy would not only reduce emissions and save the taxpayer money, it would have an additional benefit.
 There has been much discussion in recent times about work-life balance and pressures on MPs’ families.
 Spending fewer weeks, but the same number of days, in Wellington, and less time travelling, would reduce the time pressure on MPs, leaving more time to be productive at work and home.

 If our MPs can’t take a small, positive step towards a cleaner planet, what hope do we have of addressing long-term climate change?

 - ACT will introduce a no-nonsense climate change plan which ties our carbon price to that of our trading partners.

 ACT was the only party to oppose the Zero Carbon Act.
 The law is overly bureaucratic and costly.
 It gives massive power over the economy to the Climate Change Minister.
 The New Zealand Initiative think tank has called it the most expensive legislation in our history.

 ACT believes New Zealand must play its part on climate change.
 But any response must be simple to administer, politically durable, and effective.
 New Zealand will only prosper if we match our goals with actions which actually benefit the environment.

 If we are forced to make significantly deeper emissions cuts than our trading partners, and if we set more aggressive targets than other countries, we will impoverish ourselves and push economic activity to other countries.

-In place of the Zero Carbon Act and Emissions Trading Scheme, ACT will introduce a no-nonsense climate change plan which ties New Zealand’s carbon price to the prices paid by our top five trading partners.
+In place of the Zero Carbon Act, ACT will introduce a no-nonsense climate change plan which ties New Zealand’s carbon price to the prices paid by our top five trading partners.
 This will show the world New Zealand is doing its bit.
 It is a simple and effective response to climate change.

 ACT also proposes to change our climate change regulations to provide carbon credits for New Zealand wood products that store carbon for at least fifty years.